If you often forget to turn lights off when you leave a room, timer light switches can be great energy savers.

 Plug-in timers.
 If you want to automatically turn on a lamp or two but you don’t want to replace a light switch with a timer switch, you can opt for a simple timer that plugs into a wall outlet and controls lamps that are plugged into it.
 Or you can buy a screw-in timer that fastens directly into a lamp’s light socket—you insert a bulb into the timer itself.

-And consider the lighting configuration: Most switches will work with standard single-pole switch setups, where one switch controls lights.
+Also consider the lighting configuration: Most switches will work with standard single-pole switch setups, where one switch controls lights.
 But not all will work as three-way or four-way switches, where lights are controlled from two or more locations, such as from opposite ends of a hallway.

 Next, consider the types of lights or devices the switch will handle.
-If you’ll be controlling fluorescent lights, compact fluorescent bulbs, or low-voltage lights, you’ll need a special switch that can handle these types.
+If you’ll be controlling fluorescent lights, compact fluorescent bulbs, LEDs, or low-voltage lights, you’ll need a special switch that can handle these types.
 Be aware that some timers will work for lights but not for motors, such as bathroom fans.

 You can buy any of the timer light switches shown here—and many more—online, at major home improvement centers, or from lighting retailers.
 Both mechanical timers and electronic timers tend to cost from $25 to $50, though some mechanical switches are priced as low as $12, and you can buy plug-in receptacle timers for about $8.